The Wi-Fi Router Guide – Impress your friends.

 One of the top technical support queries we receive from our customers is about WiFi.
 There’s a lot of misleading information about WiFi out there, and if you’re not technical, it’s hard to sift through for the facts.
-Here’s some key facts you should know.
+Here’s a Wi-Fi Router Guide with the key facts you should know.

 1. What is WiFi?

 Let’s start with radio frequencies – from the diagram below you’ll see the section of frequency used for wireless.

 WiFi operates in the 2.4ghz band of the radio spectrum.
 It’s quite a narrow band, and there’s a lot of traffic.
 It’s used for other wireless electronics around the home, such as baby monitors and cordless home phones, and therefore it’s a bit crowded – like a room full of people with everyone trying to talk at once.
 To help make it less noisy you can pick up different channels (if your device is enabled for this), like you would a radio station or TV channel.
 These channels allow different maximum throughput and distance coverage.